 Specialized introductory study of a particular subject in criminal justice, not otherwise available in the department.
 May be repeated for credit when topics are changed.
 3:0:3

 CJ 300 Agency Administration

-A survey of management models, administrative techniques and patterns of organizational structure characteristic of criminal justice agencies.
-Prerequisites: CJ 100 and CJ 200.
+A survey of management models, administrative techniques and patterns or organizational structure characteristic of criminal justice agencies.
+Pre-requisites: CJ 100 and CJ 200.
 3:0:3